 Thai gunman who killed 21 in rampage shot dead in mall

-NAKHON RATCHASIMA – A soldier who killed at least 21 people and injured 42 others was fatally shot inside a mall in northeastern Thailand on Sunday, officials said, 16 hours after he went on a rampage that started on a military base and ended with him holed up in the busy shopping center.
+(AP) – Thai officials said a soldier who went on a shooting rampage and killed at least 21 people and injured 42 others has been shot dead inside a mall in northeastern Thailand.

-Officials said the soldier angry over a financial dispute first killed two people and then went on a far bloodier spree Saturday, shooting as he drove to the mall where shoppers fled in terror.
+Officials said the soldier angry over a financial dispute first killed two people and then went on a far bloodier rampage Saturday, shooting as he drove to a busy mall where shoppers fled in terror.

 Defense Ministry spokesman Lt.
 Gen. Kongcheep Tantrawanich said Sgt.
 Maj.
 Jakrapanth Thomma was behind the attack in Nakhon Ratchasima, a hub for Thailand’s relatively poorer and rural northeastern region.
 Much of the shooting took place at Terminal 21 Korat, an airport-themed mall filled with colorful Lego sculptures, a merry-go-round and huge replicas of landmarks from around the world.